err1nn/portfolio/finalproject.md

 The data will be used to highlight that Taiwan is the first and only country that legalizes same-sex marriage in Asia.

 ### Method and Medium
-As a next step after the initial proposal, I plan to develop wireframes and storyboards using **Balsamiq**.
+As a next step after the initial proposal, I plan to develop wireframes and storyboards.
 I will also conduct a series of **user interviews** to collect iterative feedback for both wireframes and future visualizations.

 The final deliverable will be presented using **Shorthand**, a digital storytelling platform.
 I plan to tell the story using narration along with the supporting data visualizations.
 All data visualizations will be created using **Tableau**, **Flourish**, or **PlotDB**, whichever fits the best.